alasdairforsythe/tokenmonster/training/README.md

 go build exporttokens.go
 ```

 First run ./getalltokens on your training data.
 The default settings require around 100GB of RAM.
 If you don't have that you'll need to reduce `-chunk-size` to something much lower, like 10,000,000 bytes or even 1,000,000.
 However, you then need to consider the effect of -min-occur-chunk, perhaps reduce it to 2.
 You can probably increase `-min-occur` to something much higher without losing any quality, I kept it low just in case.
+Do not increase `-workers` higher than 1 unless you have more than 512 GB of RAM.
 ```
 Usage of ./getalltokens:
+  -capcode
+        use alternative uppercase encoding (default false) -charset string
+        One of: UTF-8, UTF-16, binary (required)
   -chunk-size int
-        the number of bytes processed at a time, you need around 1000x this much RAM, so 10GB of RAM for 10MB chunk-size (default 100000000)
+        the number of bytes processed at a time, higher is faster but it means more RAM requirements (default 100000000) -dataset string
-  -dataset string
-        filename of the dataset plain-text (required) -max-token-length int
+        filename of the dataset plain-text (required) -include-single-bytes
+        If you enable this single byte tokens will also be recorded (default false) -max-token-length int
-        the maximum length of a token (default 30) -min-occur int
+        the maximum length of a token (default 32) -micro-chunks int
+        The higher this number, the slower it is but it will reduce peak memory usage (default 1) -min-occur int
-        tokens will be trimmed if they occur less frequently than this in the dataset (default 50) -min-occur-chunk int
+        tokens will be trimmed if they occur less frequently than this in the dataset (default 100) -min-occur-chunk int
         tokens will be trimmed if they occur less frequently than this per chunk (default 3) -output string
-        output filename for the dictionary(required)
+        output filename for the dictionary (required) -workers int
+        Multi-threading, also multiplies RAM requirements, you can't have more workers than chunks (default 1)
 ```

-Then run ./trainvocab.
-It'll use `-dir` to store various states, while it's working, which you can also use to resume it from that point if for any reason you stop and start it again.
-Don't forget to set `-workers` to the number of CPU threads you have minus 1.
-You can speed it up by reducing `-midway-target` to 200,000 and `-overlap` to 1, but the final vocabulary might be less optimal.
+Then run ./trainvocab passing the filename of the file created by getalltokens as the `-dictionary`.
+It'll use `-dir` to store various states, while it's working, which you can also use to resume it from that point if for any reason you stop and start it again. `-workers` defaults to the number of CPU threads you have minus 1.
+You can speed it up by reducing `-midway-target` to 200,000 and reducing `-percentage`, but the final vocabulary might be less optimal.
+The `-charset` and `-capcode` variables are not stored anywhere, so you remember to use them exactly the same in all three executables.
 ```
 Usage of ./trainvocab:
+  -capcode
+        expect capcode encoding, which modifies ungreedy behavior (default false) -charset string
+        One of: UTF-8, UTF-16, binary (required)
   -dataset string
         filename of the dataset plain-text (required) -dictionary string